simonZhou86/simonZhou86.github.io/_pages/about.md

 ## 🔥🔥🔥 News
 - (May.
 2025), One paper resubmitted to [Electronic Journal of Statistics](https://imstat.org/journals-and-publications/electronic-journal-of-statistics/).
 - (Feb.
-2025), I will serve as a Program Commitee Member for [IEEE BIBM 2025](https://ieeebibm.org/BIBM2025) at Wuhan, China
+2025), I will serve as a Reviewer for [MICCAI 2025](https://conferences.miccai.org/2025/en/default.asp) at Daejeon, Republic of Korea; and as a Program Commitee Member for [IEEE BIBM 2025](https://ieeebibm.org/BIBM2025) at Wuhan, China
 - (Nov.
 2024), Our paper on autoregressive tumor ROIs generation has been accpected to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine) as a <span style="color:red">*regular paper*</span>!
 [Link](https://www.sciencedirect.com/science/article/abs/pii/S0010482524015877)
 - (Oct.
 2024), Our paper on multimodal medical image fusion has been accpected to [IEEE BIBM 2024](https://ieeebibm.org/BIBM2024) as an <span style="color:red">*oral short paper*</span>, congratulations to all co-authors!
 [Arxiv Extended Version](https://arxiv.org/abs/2411.11799), [Slides](http://simonZhou86.github.io/files/EHDRAN_slides.pdf)
 - (Sept.
 2024), Our technical report on Multilingual Large Language Models for Medicine is on [Arxiv](https://arxiv.org/abs/2409.05732).